rhel-labs/instruqt/image-mode-basics/01-create-an-image/assignment.md

 Examining the configurations added
 ===

-We have a set of files we want to add to `/etc` on the host to affect system configuration.
+To mimic version controlled configuations, we have a local set of files we want to add to `/etc` on the host to affect system configuration.
 Let's have a quick look at one of those.
 ```bash,run
 cat etc/sudoers.d/wheel
 ```

 We're using a drop-in file to apply a NOPASSWD rule to the `wheel` group.
-This is just one example of how you can set policies within an image build.
+This is just one example of how you can set policies or configurations within an image build.
 ```nocopy
 %wheel  ALL=(ALL)   NOPASSWD: ALL
 ```